 The specific details of each Field Experience are detailed in a "learning covenant" that is developed and signed by the student and mentor, and approved by the Life Together faculty advisor.
 This document contains the learning covenant form that will aid students and their mentors in articulating the learning and ministry goals.
-These goals will be shaped primarily by a student's area of interest and personal development with respect to her/his intended sphere of ministry.
+These goals will be shaped primarily by a student's area of interest and personal development with respect to their intended sphere of ministry.
 Credit for the Field Experience of the Life Together courses is determined by the faculty advisor in consultation with a student's self-evaluation, and feedback from the student's mentor.
-Students are given either credit or no credit for their Field Experience.
-Credit is required for passing Life Together.
+Students are given either "credit" or "no credit" for their Field Experience.
+"Credit" is required for passing Life Together.